linode/docs/docs/quick-answers/linode-platform/tags-and-groups/index.md

 To tag an existing Linode:

-1. Navigate to the Linode's details page.
+1. Navigate to the Linode's detail page.

 1. Click on the **Summary** tab.

-1. Locate the **Tags** box and click on the **Add New Tag** option.
+1. Locate the **Tags** pane and click on the **Add New Tag** option.

 1. Select one or more tags from the dropdown menu that appears.
-Or, type in a new tag name and click the **Create "new-tag"** option that appears:
+To create a new tag, type in the desired tag name and click the **Create "new-tag"** option that appears:

     ![Location of Tags box for a Linode](tags-existing-linode.png "Find the 'Tags' box and select an existing tag or tags, or type to add a new one.")